Ahmed Fahour: Views on extremism

 Fahour says the best way to counter Islamic extremism is to give Muslim young people jobs and opportunities.
 He says that extremists misinterpret Islamic teachings such as the Quranic injunction, 'whoever kills an innocent person, it's as if he has killed all of mankind'.

 Personal life

-Fahour lives in Hawthorn in Melbourne’s inner east, in a house that he bought in 2013 from Globe International co-founder Peter Hill for $20 million.
+Fahour lives in Hawthorn in Melbourne's inner east, in a house that he bought in 2013 from Globe International co-founder Peter Hill for $20 million.
 The house was originally built for Sir James Frederick Palmer, the first Speaker of the Victorian Legislative Council and was later owned by the comic and entrepreneur George Coppin, before becoming a private school.

 Fahour and his family have made significant financial contributions to the Islamic Museum of Australia, the founder and director of which is his brother, Moustafa Fahour, a former Macquarie Bank executive.
 His sister, MasterChef participant Samira El Khafir, is the head chef and manages the cafe on site.
 Moustafa's wife, Maysaa, is the chairwoman and director.

+He was part of the board at Methodist Ladies College in 2012, who made headlines for controversially sacking its principal Rosa Storelli.

-Fahour is married to Hannah and has four children.
+Fahour is married to Hannah and has four children with his former wife Dionnie.
 He has four brothers and three sisters.